Reactive-Network/reactive-smart-contract-demos/src/demos/basic/README.md

 * `REACTIVE_PRIVATE_KEY`
 * `SYSTEM_CONTRACT_ADDR`

+You can use the recommended Sepolia RPC URL: `https://rpc2.sepolia.org`.

 ### Step 1

-Deploy the `BasicDemoL1Contract` (origin chain contract), which emits events for the Reactive Network, using the recommended Sepolia RPC URL: `https://rpc2.sepolia.org`.
+Deploy the `BasicDemoL1Contract` (origin chain contract) and assign the `Deployed to` address from the response to `ORIGIN_ADDR`.

 ```bash
 forge create --rpc-url $SEPOLIA_RPC --private-key $SEPOLIA_PRIVATE_KEY src/demos/basic/BasicDemoL1Contract.sol:BasicDemoL1Contract
 ```

-Assign the deployment address to the environment variable `ORIGIN_ADDR`.

 ### Step 2

-Deploy the `BasicDemoL1Callback` (destination chain contract), which handles callbacks by emitting the `CallbackReceived` event and logs the transaction origin, the caller, and a specified sender address whenever the callback function is called.
+Deploy the `BasicDemoL1Callback` (destination chain contract) and assign the `Deployed to` address from the response to `CALLBACK_ADDR`.

 ```bash
 forge create --rpc-url $SEPOLIA_RPC --private-key $SEPOLIA_PRIVATE_KEY src/demos/basic/BasicDemoL1Callback.sol:BasicDemoL1Callback
 ```

-Assign the deployment address to the environment variable `CALLBACK_ADDR`.

 ### Step 3

-Deploy the `BasicDemoReactiveContract` (reactive contract), configuring it to listen to `ORIGIN_ADDR` and to send callbacks to `CALLBACK_ADDR`.
+Deploy the `BasicDemoReactiveContract` (reactive contract), configuring it to listen to `SOURCE_ADDR` and to send callbacks to `CALLBACK_ADDR`.
 The `Received` event on the origin chain contract has a topic 0 value of `0x8cabf31d2b1b11ba52dbb302817a3c9c83e4b2a5194d35121ab1354d69f6a4cb`, which we are monitoring.

 ```bash
 forge create --rpc-url $REACTIVE_RPC --private-key $REACTIVE_PRIVATE_KEY src/demos/basic/BasicDemoReactiveContract.sol:BasicDemoReactiveContract --constructor-args $SYSTEM_CONTRACT_ADDR $ORIGIN_ADDR 0x8cabf31d2b1b11ba52dbb302817a3c9c83e4b2a5194d35121ab1354d69f6a4cb $CALLBACK_ADDR